dimpase/M2/Pull-requests.md

-This section describes the steps that are needed to contribute a new package, packages, or changes to existing code.
+This section describes the steps for contributing a new package or changes to existing code.

-## If not done previously: create a fork of the Macaulay2 repo
+## If not done previously: fork the Macaulay2 repository on GitHub

+In order to open a "[pull request]" (PR) you need to:
-* If you have never done so before, on github, you need to create your own copy ("fork") of the Macaulay2 repository on github:
+1. create your own "[fork]" of the Macaulay2 repository on GitHub by clicking [here](https://github.com/Macaulay2/M2/fork).
-  * go to `github.com/Macaulay2/M2`
-  * Use the drop-down menu arrow button to the right of `Forks` at the top right side of the page
-* Now on your computer:
+2. create a local "[clone]" of the new repository on your computer by running:
-  * clone this repository, e.g. `git clone git@git.com/USERNAME/M2.git`, where USERNAME is your git user name.
+  - `git clone git@github.com:USERNAME/M2.git && cd M2`, where USERNAME is your git user name.

-  * change directory into the new repository on your computer, and check out the development branch with `git checkout development`.
+3. add the original Macaulay2 repository as the remote "[upstream]" by running:
+  - `git remote add -f -t development -m development upstream git@github.com:Macaulay2/M2.git`
+4. finally, "[checkout]" the development "[branch]" by running:
+  - `git checkout development`

 ## On your computer: